 A3.
 You must attend and successfully complete the training course within 6 months of your date of hire.

 A4.
-You must be at least 18 years of age, a U.S. citizen, no serious criminal or motor vehicle record, good credit history, pass a background investigation, fingerprint check, a psychological evaluation, a medical exam by a licensed health professional, and a physical fitness test.
+No serious criminal or motor vehicle record, good credit history, pass a background investigation, fingerprint check, a psychological evaluation, a medical exam by a licensed health professional, and a physical fitness test.

 Q6.
 Must I maintain an ongoing level of physical fitness after graduating from the Academy?

 A6.
 Yes.
 If you were hired after January 1, 2001, you must pass a medical exam and physical fitness test every 3 years, throughout your career, in order to maintain your certification.